Aurich: Coat of arms

 Aurich's coat of arms is drawn by the blazon: "Arms: Landscape with chief two-thirds sky and base third earth, a shield Gules emblazoned with letter 'A' Or, an open-topped crown Or above, two growing trees Vert at sides.
 Crown: A battlement Gules with three merlons and two embrasures.
 Supporters: Two branches of mistletoe with leaves and berries Or.".

-Note that the coat of arms of the district with the same name is different.
+The coat of arms of the district with the same name is different.